damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 As we see in the above example:

-- the handleInitialSettings function calls the setScriptTalk method of Character object.
+- the handleInitialSettings function calls the setScriptTalk method of Character object,
 - the selected language by the user is returned (via the getLanguage method of Memory object),
-- a copy of the original script is created (scriptTalkCopy)
+- a copy of the original script is created (scriptTalkCopy),
 - this copy is randomly set (in choosen language) by mentioned earlier setScriptTalkMessages method (so as not to overwrite the original - this.scriptTalk).

 <br/>